conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

    This command tells conda to install the bottleneck package from the pandas channel on Anaconda.org.

 #.
-To see the package is installed, in your Terminal window or an Anaconda Prompt,
+To check that the package is installed, in your Terminal window or an Anaconda Prompt,
    run:

    .. code::